 Table of Contents

-With the introduction of sound in films, filmmakers felt the necessity for a consistent frame rate, and 24 frames per second became the preferred option.
+What is the best frame rate for 4K video?
+With the introduction of sound in films, filmmakers felt the necessity for a consistent frame rate, but for different types of 4K videos, the 'best' frame rate choice varies.

 When capturing video with a Smartphone, you have numerous options to change video frame rate and resolution.
 The greater the resolution, the more pixels there are.
-For example, 720p HD at 30 frames per second, 1080p at 30 frames per second, 1080p at 60 frames per second, or 4K at 30 frames per second.
-Let's look at how video resolution influences frame rate and vice versa.
+For example, 720p HD at 30 frames per second, 1080p at 30 frames per second, 1080p at 60 frames per second, or 4K at 120 frames per second.

 Previously, videos with a native frame rate of 24 FPS had to go through a pull-down procedure when viewed on devices that supported 60Hz.
 This converts the video's 24 fps to the device's 60 fps.